temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 title: Set up a Local Development Environment for Temporal and Java
 ---

-To follow the Java SDK tutorials we recommend that you have the following environments set up.
+To follow the Java SDK tutorials and build your own Temporal applications with Java, you'll need the JDK, the Temporal Java SDK  and a Temporal development server.

 ## Java JDK